For Upper-Class Students

 Course Requests Review

-ADD CODES EXPIRE
+ADD CODES WILL BE RETRACTED

 or declined spots, and new requests will be addressed.
 Be sure to promptly use add codes, and to change your